hike to devils bridge in sedona

 More Information on Arizona

 THE GRAND CANYON: One of the 7 wonders of the world, a trip to the Grand Canyon is a must.
-This post explains how to visit the Grand Canyon South Rim in the winter.
+Check out my ultimate guide to visiting the Grand Canyon South Rim or learn how to visit the Grand Canyon in the winter.

 FLAGSTAFF, AZ: Located in the heart of northern Arizona, Flagstaff is a neat little town that makes a great home base for exploring the nearby attractions.
 There are 3 incredible National Monuments within an hour drive, Lowell Observatory, and plenty of other things to do.
 Make sure to check out the brewery trail while you’re in town!